liady/webpack-node-externals/README.md

 #### `options.whitelist (=[])`
 An array of paths for the `externals` to whitelist, so they **will** be included in the bundle.
 Can accept exact strings (`'module_name'`) or regex patterns (`/module_name.*/`).
+<br/>**Important** - if you have set aliases in your webpack config with the exact same names as modules in *node_modules*, you need to whitelist them so Webpack will know they should be bundled.

 #### `options.importType (='commonjs')`
 The method in which unbundled modules will be required in the code.
 Best to leave as `commonjs` for node modules.